If x takes any value greater than 93, the expression will definitely be positive.

 Therefore, the set of values that x takes should be from the set of positive integers upto 93

-The expression(x-1)(x-3)(x-5)....(x-93) has a total of 47 terms.
+The expression(x - 1)(x - 3)(x - 5)....(x - 93) has a total of 47 terms.

-When x = 1, 3, 5,7 ....93 the value of the express will be zero. i.e., for odd values of x, the expression will be zero.
+When x = 1, 3, 5, 7, ....
+93 the value of the expression will be zero. i.e., for odd values of x, the expression will be zero.

-We need to evaluate whether the expression will be negative for all even numbers upto 93
+We need to evaluate whether the expression will be negative for all even numbers upto 93.

-Let x = 2; first term (x-1) > 0; remaining 46 terms < 0.
+Let x = 2: First term (x - 1) > 0; remaining 46 terms < 0.

 The product of one positive number and 46 negative numbers will be positive (product of even number of negative terms will be positive).